garrandall/popular-music-data/tracks/give-to-live-sammy-hagar.md

   start_date: '1987-10-10'
 ---

-Ooh, I can see that you've got fire in your eyes
+Oh, I can see that you've got fire in your eyes
 And pain inside your heart
 So many things have come and torn your world apart